AndrewNRe/JivenJive/RPI2build/release/_README.txt

 If you have any bugs / issues, please DM or tweet me on twitter @AndrewNReinke, or email me at andrewnereinke@gmail.com!

 Gameplay:
-The game auto cycles the emotional spectrum, so all you can do is pause the game with the controller!
+The game auto cycles the 'emotional spectrum', so all you can do is pause the game with the controller!